Priority Current Electric Bike Review

 Keep reading to discover what we thought of the Current and how it fares in the urban environment.

-Gates Belt Drive
+Gates Belt Drive on the Priority Current

 The Current is Priority Bicycle’s flagship ebike and comes with a Gates belt drive, just like the rest of the brand’s fleet of bikes.
 The young company got it’s start around 2014 after a few successful Kickstarter campaigns and has made a name for itself within the urban cycling market focusing on simplicity and maintenance-free belt drive systems.
 They’ve expanded their range significantly and now offer 16 city-oriented bikes for kids and adults.